xtophd/OCP4-Workshop/documentation/02-CLI-Basics.md

 At this time, we have not configured any additional user accounts or roles.
 So our first activity will be to do just that.

-The installation parameters used to install this cluster automatically configured user credentials to be defined in `/etc/origin/master/openshift-passwd` and managed  by the commandline utility `htpasswd`.
-This configuration is defined in `/etc/origin/master/master-config/yml` on the host master.example.com
+The installation parameters used to install this cluster automatically configured user credentials to be defined in **/etc/origin/master/openshift-passwd** and managed  by the commandline utility **htpasswd**.
+This configuration is defined in **/etc/origin/master/master-config/yml** on the host **master.example.com**.

 ### Inspect the master-config.yml